pfabo/snap_and_world/README.md

 A few examples of how to attach *snap!* (https://snap.berkeley.edu/) to the real world ...

+Contents:

-01. Snap! and Arduino - Arduino on-board LED simple control via HTTP Server
+1. Snap! and Arduino - Arduino on-board LED simple control via HTTP Server
-02. Snap! and Arduino - Arduino as analog/digital input/output board
+2. Snap! and Arduino - Arduino as simple analog/digital input/output board
-03.
+3. Snap! and Arduino - Simple physical experiments
+4. ...